 - A certified copy may be made of the whole document or, where appropriate, specific parts of it.
 In the latter case, the word ‘EXTRACT’ is placed on the copy above the reproduction of the content of the document, and a corresponding reference is made in the certification of the copy;

-- The content of the certification of a copy is regulated by law and includes: a) an attestation that the copy conforms to the document presented; b) the status of the document; c) the signature of the secretary who performed the collation; d) the name of the document as seen in the document, or, if not present, a name .... legal... the document
+- The content of the certification of a copy is regulated by law and includes: a) an attestation that the copy conforms to the document presented; b) the status of the document; c) the signature of the secretary who performed the collation; d) the name of the document as seen in the document, or, if not present, a name corresponding to the legal relationship established by the document;

 - The certification is inserted, depending on the case, on the reverse of the document being certified (if it is a single page document), or below the document (if the text of the document continues on the reverse page or over multiple pages);